 Ms. Plym is a strong advocate for abused and neglected children.
 Doris has worked for more than 20 years as a volunteer Guardian ad Litem representing the best interest of children going through Dependency in the 19th Judicial Circuit.
 Doris works with community partners and mentors new Guardians (GALs).
 Doris has been on the Board of Directors of Guardians for New Futures (GFNF) and has been instrumental in providing support for Sanctuary 4 Kids, The Treasure Coast Child summit and the Holiday Gift Drive.

-Mr. Simon is an attorney with Rosenthal, Levy and Simon, and he brings extensive knowledge of the court system and insurance issues and is personally familiar with the foster-care system.
-He has served on several Boards including the Treasure Coast Food Bank, CASTLE and United for Families – the organization that oversaw the local child-welfare system prior to Communities Connected for Kids.
+Mr. Simon is an attorney with Rosenthal, Levy, Simon & Sosa Injury Law Firm.
+He law practice has been apart of the St. Lucie County for over 17 years.
+Steve brings extensive knowledge of the court system and insurance issues and is personally familiar with the foster-care system.
+He has served on several Boards and is routed in the community.